 Medications

 The FDA approved Wegovy HD (semaglutide 7.2 mg) on March 19, 2026.
-It's triple the standard Wegovy dose and delivers more weight loss.
+It's triple the standard Wegovy dose and delivers more weight loss for patients who need it.
+As of May 2026, it's available at pharmacies nationwide.

 What Is Wegovy HD?